vanHeemstraSystems/learning-flux/300/100/README.md

-# 100 - Introduction to Flux
+# 100 - Introduction to Flux and GitOps

 To Do